SNCFdevelopers/wcs/src/components/grid-column/readme.md

 ## Overview

-The grid column is a subcomponent of `wcs-grid` that represents every column of a table.
+The grid column is a subcomponent of `wcs-grid` that represents a column of the table.

 ## Properties